JoshBradshaw/joshbradshaw.github.io/about.md

 I'm an enthusiastic outdoor adventurer.
 On the weekends I volunteer with the MIT outing club as a community leader.
 In this role I facilitate rock climbing, ice climbing and hiking outings.

-I love third places, and I spend a lot of time supporting and assisting community building organizations.
-A current volunteer project of mine involves building out an outdoor gear lending library in my local community.
+I love third places, and I spend a lot of time supporting and community building organizations.
+A current volunteer project of mine involves expanding an outdoor gear lending library in my community.